awslabs/aws-postgresql-jdbc/README.md

 ## Benefits of the AWS JDBC Driver for PostgreSQL

-Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not currently take full advantage of this functionality.
+Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not currently support this functionality.
 This is partially due to the time required for the DNS of the new primary DB instance to be fully resolved in order to properly direct the connection.
 The AWS JDBC Driver for PostgreSQL fully utilizes failover behavior by maintaining a cache of the Aurora cluster topology and each DB instance's role (Aurora Replica or primary DB instance).
 This topology is provided via a direct query to the Aurora database, essentially providing a shortcut to bypass the delays caused by DNS resolution.
 With this knowledge, the AWS JDBC Driver can more closely monitor the Aurora DB cluster status so that a connection to the new primary DB instance can be established as fast as possible.
 Additionally, as noted above, the AWS JDBC Driver is designed to be a drop-in compatible for other PostgreSQL JDBC drivers and can be used to interact with regular RDS and PostgreSQL databases as well as Aurora PostgreSQL.

 ## The AWS JDBC Driver Failover Process

 <div style="text-align:center"><img src="./docs/files/images/failover_diagram.png" /></div>

 The figure above provides a simplified overview of how the AWS JDBC Driver handles an Aurora failover encounter.
 Starting at the top of the diagram, an application with the AWS JDBC Driver on its class path uses the driver to get a logical connection to an Aurora database.
 In this example, the application requests a connection using the Aurora DB cluster endpoint and is returned a logical connection that is physically connected to the primary DB instance in the DB cluster, DB instance C. Due to how the application operates against the logical connection, the physical connection details about which specific DB instance it is connected to have been abstracted away.
 Over the course of the application's lifetime, it executes various statements against the logical connection.
 If DB instance C is stable and active, these statements succeed and the application continues as normal.
 If DB instance C later experiences a failure, Aurora will initiate failover to promote a new primary DB instance.
 At the same time, the AWS JDBC Driver will intercept the related communication exception and kick off its own internal failover process.
 In this case, in which the primary DB instance has failed, the driver will use its internal topology cache to temporarily connect to an active Aurora Replica.
 This Aurora Replica will be periodically queried for the DB cluster topology until the new primary DB instance is identified (DB instance A or B in this case).
-At this point, the driver will connect to the new primary DB instance and return control to the application by raising a SQLException with SQLState 08S02 so that they can re-configure their session state as required.
+At this point, the driver will connect to the new primary DB instance and return control to the application by raising a SQLException with SQLState 08S02 so that they can reconfigure their session state as required.
 Although the DNS endpoint for the DB cluster might not yet resolve to the new primary DB instance, the driver has already discovered this new DB instance during its failover process and will be directly connected to it when the application continues executing statements.
 In this way the driver provides a faster way to reconnect to a newly promoted DB instance, thus increasing the availability of the DB cluster.

 ## Getting Started

 ### Minimum Requirements
-Use of the AWS JDBC Driver for PostgreSQL requires Amazon Corretto 8+ or Java 8+.
+You need to install Amazon Corretto 8+ or Java 8+ before using the AWS JDBC Driver for PostgreSQL.

 ### Obtaining the AWS JDBC Driver for PostgreSQL

 #### Direct Download
 The AWS JDBC Driver for PostgreSQL can be installed from pre-compiled packages that can be downloaded directly from [GitHub Releases](https://github.com/awslabs/aws-postgresql-jdbc/releases) or [Maven Central](https://search.maven.org/search?q=g:software.aws.rds).
-Installing the driver requires obtaining the corresponding JAR file and including it in the application's CLASSPATH.
+To install the driver, obtain the corresponding JAR file and include it in the application's CLASSPATH.

 **Example - Direct Download via wget**
 ```bash